buckstephenh/NikeDeck/README.md

 Re-write specification in Cucumber to facilitate automated end-user acceptance.
 Duplicate deck handling.
 For now duplicate name replaces existing deck.
 NullPointerExceptions when calling some functions before deck exists.
+Make this readme pretty.
+Performance: Consider ArrayList or other collection classes that may perform better without threading issues than Vector (my old trusty dog).

 #SPECIFICATION: